-86-2062844 Delaware (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 214 Brazilian Avenue, Suite 200-A Palm Beach, FL 33480 (Address of principal executive offices) (561) 805-3588 (Issuer's telephone number) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A common stock, \$0.0001 CLBR.U New York Stock Exchange par value, and one-third of one warrant Shares of Class A common stock CLBR New York Stock Exchange CLBR WS Warrants included as part of the units New York Stock Exchange Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer X Smaller reporting company X Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗵 No 🗆

-As of August 12, 2021, there were 15,000,000 shares of Class A common stock, \$0.0001 par value and 4,312,500 shares of Class B common stock, \$0.0001 par value, issued and outstanding.
+(Exact Nati ine of Registrant as specified in its charter) Delaware 86-2062844 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 14 Brazilian Avenue, Suite 200-A Palm Beach, FL 33480 ddress of principal executive offices) (561) 805-3588 (Issuer's telephone number) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one share of Class A common stock, \$0.0001 CLBR.U New York Stock Exchange par value, and one-third of one warrant Shares of Class A common stock CLBR New York Stock Exchange Warrants included as part of the units CLBR WS New York Stock Exchange Check whether the issuer (1) filed all reports required to be filed by S egistrant was required to file such reports), and (2) has been subject to s ' ' • • • ndicate by check mark whether the registrant has submitted electronical of this chapter) during the preceding 12 months (or for such shorter period ndicate by check mark whether the registrant is a large accelerated frompany.
+See definitions of "large accelerated filer", "accelerated filer", Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company \boxtimes Emerging growth company \boxtimes f an emerging growth company, indicate by check mark if the registra eccounting standards provided pursuant to Section 13(a) of the Exchange ition period for complying with any new or revised financial ndicate by check mark whether the registrant is a shell company (as def ined in Rule 12b-2 of the Exchange Act).
+Ye s ⊠ No □ As of November 10, 2021, there were 17,250,000 shares of Class A commod outstanding. nmon stock, \$0.0001 par value and 4,312,50 0 shares of Class B common stock, \$0.0001 par value, issued